Halo ends friendship with Mtn Dew Game Fuel, makes Monster Energy new best friend

 The Monster Energy can promises "2XP" in Halo Infinite, and must be redeemed by December 31, 2020.
 That's our first confirmation that Halo Infinite will have some kind of XP system, though it follows with the progression system for cosmetics in the last few games.
 Anyone who buys a special Halo Monster can will likely have to wait a few months to use it, unless there's a surprise Infinite multiplayer beta right around the corner.

-This isn't Monster Energy's first go at a game brand tie-in.
+This isn't Monster Energy's first go at a game brand tie-in (or, okay, even its first go-round with Halo).
 Call of Duty, Assassin's Creed, and most prominently Death Stranding have all partnered up with the energy drink in the last few years.